-Cannes is teeming with well-known bars, along the Croisette and in the major hotels.
-Sometimes, however, you just need something a little more local, a little more exclusive or a little more off the beaten track.
-Here’s the insider’s guide to the best hidden bars in Cannes.
+Cannes is teeming with well-known bars, which compete with each other for business along its famous boardwalk, La Croisette.
+Sometimes, however, you just need something a little more local, a little more exclusive, or a little more off-the-beaten-track.
+Here’s our insider’s guide to the best hidden bars in Cannes.

-The bar, Le Vin Sur Vin, is a great place to catch up with friends.
-The music is unobtrusive (sometimes it has live music early evenings, but on Fridays it is background music only) and it serves great drinks and small snacks — appetisers, charcuterie plates (different types of meat) or foie gras.
-The owner Bénédicte is well-known for always welcoming you with a smile.
-A great little hang out.
+The bar Le Vin Sur Vin is a great place to catch up with friends.
+The music is unobtrusive (sometimes the bar has live music in the early evenings, but on Fridays, there is background music only) and it serves great drinks and small snacks — appetisers, charcuterie platters or foie gras.
+The owner Bénédicte is well-known for always welcoming you with a smile and this is a great little place to hang out.

 Le Tube offers something a little different to the other swanky bars in Cannes, and is a bit more hidden away.
 The building that it’s housed in was once a garage, and the interior is cool and trendy.
 The setting is New York-style and modern (think brick walls and urban decor) with temporary works of art dotted about the place – this is a laid-back spot aimed at stylish people.
 There’s also a restaurant here, which specialises in prime cuts of organic beef.